bolt/docs/source/content.md

     Add a `uses: title` value to specify the field it should use to automatically generate a suited slug from the title (or another field).
   - `image`: Simple image upload/select field.
+  - `imagelist`: A field to create a list of images.
+Useful for slideshows and imagesliders.
   - `file`: Simple image upload/select field.
   - `html`: Wysiwyg HTML field.
   - `textarea`: Simple multi-line textarea input, for longer texts without HTML markup.